 We then went to a few different bars and I have to say that I prefer the more hip, edgy nightlife of Chinatown to touristy and commercial Waikiki – although Waikiki is gorgeous.

-Top Tip: They give out 1,300 free tickets each day for the USS Arizona Memorial, on a first come, first served basis.
+TOP TIP: They give out 1,300 free tickets each day for the USS Arizona Memorial, on a first come, first served basis.
 If you want to reserve your ticket in advance, which I recommend, it costs $1.
 You can find day tours to Pearl Harbor here.

 Day 12 – North Shore & North Windward Coast